lucasgelfond/dollar-bill-frame/README.md

 Lite - Basic code with no modules, no unit change, no frame shape pronunciation, no custom slits and no comments.

 Most everything is done now.
-I'll be printing V0.8 soon and after that all that's left is to get someone to look over it to change some of the "play with this" type variables.
-After that, I'll make the different versions of the code.
+I'm keeping this beta because there are a couple things that I need to fix:
+Fully Parametricize - there are a lot of variables that just say "play with this" and should have a formula instead.
+Shaping - The shape of the frame is not very good.
+I want to model a better looking frame.
+Versioning - Since I'm still in development, I haven't had time to make stepdown versions apart from Expert.
+I'll work on this.

 Until next time,
 Lucas